CCExtractor/website/content/public/gsoc/repository_clients.md

 There main program that can be used to connect to repository server is [CCExtractor](https://github.com/CCExtractor/ccextractor).
-You\'ll need to use the following options to specify input stream, server address and and some stream information:
+You'll need to use the following options to specify input stream, server address and and some stream information:

 ` - Input options:`\